Ani Chen 陳安妮, PhD

 West Campus, Cornell University.

 I currently teach in the Andrea Mitchell Center for the Study of Democracy, housed in the Department of Political Science at the University of Pennsylvania.
 In my current role, I co-facilitate the Andrea Mitchell Center Undergraduate Research Seminar and the SNF Paideia Program’s Graduate Fellows Community.
-In Spring 2026, I will teach Democratic Theory as an undergraduate seminar.

-Democratic Theory (scheduled Spring 2026)
+Democratic Theory (Spring 2026)

-The Politics of Modernity
+The Politics of Modernity (Spring 2025)

 Analogue Photography